E3SM-Project/e3sm_data_docs/README.rst

 Branches or tags that don’t contain both the sphinx ``source`` directory and the ``conf.py`` file will be skipped automatically.

-    - Run ``sphinx-multiversion source _build/html --dump-metadata`` to see which tags/branches matched.
+    - Run ``sphinx-multiversion docs _build/html --dump-metadata`` to see which tags/branches matched.